20 Day Cape Town to Victoria Falls Safari (Premier)

 • Augrabies Falls National Park

-• Experience the Kalahari Desert at Kgalagadi Transfrontier Park
+• Experience the Kalahari Desert in the Kgalagadi Transfrontier Park

 • Fish River Canyon